bhristov6/pfal-lncrna/RADICL-Trevor/README.md

 ## 5. Downsampling

-I downsampeled the Aggregated data by randomly removing **x%** of the final valid RNA tags (and all of their corresponding DNA tags in case of multimapping.)
+I downsampled the Aggregated data by randomly removing **x%** of the final valid RNA tags (and all of their corresponding DNA tags in case of multimapping.)
 Consequently, the heatmaps become sparser (whither)

 | 50% rna (~1.5m pairs )  | 20% rna (~0.6m pairs )  |
 | :--: | :--: |